aoide/digitalkate-mk/docs/react-ui/index.md

 # React UI

-A small design system of UI elements created in react.
+A small design system of UI elements created in react as a sample project for this portfolio.

 [View the Elements](http://projects.digitalkate.net/react-widgets){target="_blank"}